akhterare/films-of-shopifolx/README.md

 * **React (JavaScript)** - used by Shopify frontend developers and in industry, allowed me to practice composition and limit low-level business logic as much as I could (although I didn't cover everything)
 * **Styled Components (CSS)** - enabled me to build global styles and implement components based on my design system in Figma

-## Design Process
+## Design Process 🎨
-* I brainstormed, sketched, and designed the entire application using Google Docs, my iPad, and Figma, which I [documented here](https://www.figma.com/file/5A1bX3xQZ2V1nWHJaLfiBH/Films-of-Shopifolx?node-id=76%3A98)
+* I brainstormed, sketched, and designed the entire application using Google Docs, my iPad, and Figma, which I [documented on Figma](https://www.figma.com/file/5A1bX3xQZ2V1nWHJaLfiBH/Films-of-Shopifolx?node-id=76%3A98).
+Click the "F" in the top left corner of the file to view all the different pages!

+## Last Thoughts? 💭
+Building this app was an iterative process that forced me to learn as I went.
+For exmaple, I wanted to include a Material UI 'Modal' component to display the movie's information, but I had issues with setting the state variable to open and close that modal correctly (some of my work is in the [fixing modals branch](https://github.com/akhterare/films-of-shopifolx/tree/fixing-modals)).

+I learned so much about React, styling components, and managing state, and will definitely be working on creating cleaner components in the future.
+I also discovered Storybook while building this app, and in the future I'll use it to document my components, states, and props, and use its add-ons to encourage accessibility best practices in my components.